-From Table 1 above, it can be seen that \$78.9 million of 46% of the entire investment portfolio was in fixed income investments in 2017, with actual cash realized earnings of approximately \$2.5 million, or 3.13%.
-The remainder of the County's \$170.9 million portfolio is held in growth/equity investments, as outlined in Table 2.
-It should be noted that in 2016, the County realized substantial income from liquidating a strip bond that it had held for quite some time, thus resulting in a larger than average yield for 2016 of 5.37%.
-Despite not having such a maturity in 2017, last year's average yield of 3.13% was also strong, particularly compared to related benchmarks, as discussed below.
+From Table 1 above, it can be seen that \$67.9 million or 42% of the entire investment portfolio was in fixed income investments in 2018, with actual cash realized earnings of approximately \$2.6 million, or 3.79%.
+The remainder of the County's \$159.9 million portfolio is held in growth income investments, as outlined in Table 2.
+It should be noted that the 2018 the average yield of 3.79% was strong, particularly compared to related benchmarks, as discussed below.